gzili/8086-disassembler/README.md

 An x86 disassembler which supports the original Intel 8086/8088 instructions.

-This disassembler was written in x86 Assembly language during the first semester of Software Engineering course in Vilnius University (VU).
+This disassembler was written in x86 Assembly language during the first semester of Software Engineering programme in Vilnius University (VU).

 ## Features
 * Supports every instruction from the original Intel 8086/8088 instruction set